-Meredith Hamilton focuses her practice on employment law and defense of municipalities and public entities.
-She also serves clients in the retail, restaurant and hospitality industries and public and private business owners in premises liability matters and business disputes.
-Meredith advocates for her clients to protect their interests and works with them to achieve their goals.
+Meredith Hamilton focuses her legal practice on employment law and defense of public and private employers as well as civil liability defense of retailers, restaurants, and business owners in premises liability matters and business disputes.
+Meredith advocates for her clients to protect their interests and brands while working with them to achieve their goals.
 Meredith has an AV rating with Martindale-Hubbell, a prestigious Peer Review Rating system that recognizes attorneys for their legal ability and high ethical standards.
 She serves on the CSH Law COVID-19 Response Team.

 Meredith assists private and public entity employers with claims of harassment and discrimination under Title VII of the Civil Rights Act of 1964, the Americans with Disabilities Act (ADA), the Age Discrimination in Employment Act (ADEA), and the North Carolina Retaliatory Employment Discrimination Act (REDA).
 She represents private and public entity employers before the Equal Employment Opportunity Commission (EEOC) and Department of Labor (DOL).
 Meredith handles wage and hour claims under the Fair Labor Standards Act (FLSA).
 She also counsels private and public entity employers regarding internal and administrative investigations, employee relations, policies, and pre-suit matters.